 - a.
 Be operated in such a manner as not to constitute a public nuisance; - b.
-Be in compliance with the City zoning laws;
+Be in compliance with the City zoning laws; - c.

-- c.
 Provide an isolation area for animals which are sick or diseased to be sufficiently removed so as not to endanger the health of other animals; - d.
-Keep all animals eaged, within a secure enclosure or under the control of the owner or operator at all times; - e.
+Keep all animals within a secure enclosure or under the control of the owner or operator at all times; - e.
 With respect to all animals kept on the premises, comply with all of the provisions of this Division providing for the general care of animals; - f.
-Not sell animals which are unweaned under eight (8) weeks of age or obviously diseased; - g.
-Provide the USDA Animal Dealer license number (if applicable) or the Commercial Animal Establishment, Pet Shop or Kennel or Breeder license number, or the individual dog/cat license number of the female dog/cat that produced the litter or individual animal; and - h.
-All advertisements for the sale, adoption or free plac ement of these animals within the City must contain the license number whether Commercial Animal Establishment, Pet Shop, Kennel, breeder or individual dog/cat license number.
+Not sell animals under eight (8) weeks of age or diseased; - g.
+Provide the USDA Animal Dealer license number (if applicable) or the Commercial Animal Establishment, Pet Shop or Kennel or Breeder license number, or the individual dog/cat animal license number of the female dog/cat animal that produced the litter or individual animal; and - h.
+All advertisements for the sale, adoption or free placement of these animals within the City must contain the license number whether Commercial Animal Establishment, Pet Shop, Kennel, breeder or individual dog/eat animal license number.
 (Gen. Ord.
 No. 25, 2001, As Amended, 3-14-02) - i.
 Be in compliance with I.C.
 15-21, provisions regulating commercial dog breeders.
+(Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)